STRONG-TACT/Dice-Adventure-Agents/README.md

 # Dice Adventure Human-Machine Teaming Challenge
 Welcome!
 This repository contains skeleton code to develop and train agents to play Dice Adventure (DA), developed at Carnegie Mellon University and Georgia Institute of Technology.
-The README serves as documentation for DA, how to use the code in this repository, and information on the challenge itself.
+This README describes how to use the code.

 - [Dice Adventure Documentation](#dice-adventure-documentation)
 - [Challenge Documentation](#challenge-documentation)